tylerbhanlon/Learning/ZeroToOne.md

 This chapter focuses on monopolies and competetive markets, with an emphasis on the fact that competetive markets are totally destructive to profits.

 When planning a business, it is important to capture some of the value you create.
-Without doing this effectiveley, you can grow and grow, but still have a relatively small margin of profit (ex: airlines)
+Without doing this effectively, you can grow and grow, but still have a relatively small margin of profit (ex: airlines)

 In Economics 101, the ideal and default state is referred to as "Perfect Competition" where producer supply meets consumer demand.